Last updated on February 14th, 2024

 - 1 egg yolk

-Let the kastengel cool off on the baking sheet for 1 minute and then remove to cooling rack to let them cool down completely.
-Store in air-tight container and they can last up to one month (but i doubt they will last that long, not in our house!)
+- Let the kastengel cool off on the baking sheet for 1 minute and then remove to cooling rack to let them cool down completely before storing

 Other popular cookies/tarts for festive celebration in Indonesia: